Succession for law firm owners

 Keep practising

-Continue advising clients and doing the work you enjoy, with the support of a wider values-led employment law firm.
+Choose whether, and for how long, you want to continue advising clients or doing the work you enjoy, with the support of a wider values-led law firm.

 04